mkfizi/tailstart/README.md

 ## Features

 Although Tailstart is considered as a skeleton template, we include some features to help quickstart your next project.

-### Built-in CLI commands

-Tailstart include some built-in NPM CLI commands which purpose is to build CSS file containing TailwindCSS classes that are present in the project.
-These commands consists as below:

-- `npm run build` ─ Build CSS.
-- `npm run build:prod` ─ Build and minify CSS for production.
-- `npm run watch` ─ Build CSS and watch for changes in real-time.
-- `npm run watch:prod` ─ Build and minift CSS for production and watch for changes in real-time.

-These commands are declared in `package.json` and can be customize accordingly.

 ### Dark mode toggle